ShiJbey/RePraxis/README.md

 ## Asserting information

-Users can check if the database has a piece of data using the `RePraxisDatabase.Assert` method. `Assert` will return false if the data is not in the database, if the values differ, or if the cardinality (`.` or `!`) don't match.
+Users can check if the database has a piece of data using the `RePraxisDatabase.Assert` method. `Assert` will return false if the data is not in the database, the values differ, or the cardinalities (`.` or `!`) don't match.

 ```csharp
 db.Assert( "ashley.dislikes.mike" );